MG Software.

 Frequently asked questions

 With Server-Side Rendering (SSR), the server generates the full HTML which is immediately visible in the browser.
 With Client-Side Rendering (CSR), the server sends an empty HTML shell with JavaScript that builds the content in the browser.
-SSR provides faster initial content display and better SEO, while CSR offers faster navigation after the initial load.
+SSR provides faster initial content display and better SEO, while CSR offers faster subsequent navigation since only data changes without full page reloads.
+Many modern frameworks such as Next.js combine both: the initial page load is server-rendered for speed and indexability, after which client-side routing takes over for smooth transitions between pages.

 Yes, SSR is generally better for SEO.
 Search engines receive complete HTML content directly, making indexing faster and more reliable.
-Although Google's crawler can render JavaScript, there is a delay and risk that complex SPAs are not fully indexed.
-SSR eliminates this uncertainty.
+Although Google's crawler can render JavaScript, there is a delay and a risk that complex single-page applications are not fully indexed.
+SSR eliminates this uncertainty and ensures all content is available the moment the crawler fetches the page.
+This is especially relevant for pages rich in structured data, such as FAQ schema or Product markup, where SSR is the most reliable way to ensure Google processes the information correctly.

 Hydration is the process where the browser receives the server-rendered HTML and attaches JavaScript to make the page interactive.
 React compares the server HTML with its virtual DOM and adds event handlers without re-rendering the DOM.
-Selective hydration makes it possible to only hydrate interactive components, improving Time to Interactive.
+Selective hydration allows only interactive components to be hydrated, improving Time to Interactive.
+With React 18 and later, hydration can also occur progressively through Suspense boundaries.

 Related articles